securitybunker/databunker/charts/databunker/README.md

 If you are going to use Helm to manage the certificates, please copy these values into the `certificate` and `key` values for a given `ingress.secrets` entry.

-If you are going to manage TLS secrets outside of Helm, please know that you can create a TLS secret (named `databunker.local-tls` for example).
+If you are going to manage TLS secrets outside of Helm, please know that you can create a TLS secret (named `databunker.service-tls` for example).

 ### Adding extra environment variables